godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 A common question from new Godot users is: "How do you decide which movement function to use?"
-Often, the response is to use ``move_and_slide()`` because it's "simpler", but this is not necessarily the case.
+Often, the response is to use ``move_and_slide()`` because it's "simpler," but this is not necessarily the case.
 One way to think of it is that ``move_and_slide()`` is a special case, and ``move_and_collide()`` is more general.
 For example, the following two code snippets result in the same collision response: